 A dentist from India who is making a new home for herself and her family in the USA, I hope very much to be accepted to your distinguished DDS Program for International Dentists so that I can resume my career in dentistry here in America, giving my all to what is closest to my heart, the practice of dentistry - especially dental care for the underserved.
-In 2017, I finished my MHA Degree which is central to my central focus on helping the underserved.
+In 2017, I finished my MHA Degree, which is central to my focus on helping the underserved.

-I thank you for considering my application.
+Thank you for considering my application.